adorad/adorad/docs/docs.md

 #### Struct update syntax

-V makes it easy to return a modified version of an object:
+Adorad makes it easy to return a modified version of an object:

 ```adorad
 struct User {